Revelation chapter 6. The birth pangs of the kingdom of heaven in the 20th century, and the wrath of God in the 21st.

 |Signs in the heavens, ‘stars’ falling to the earth||6th seal: Signs in the heavens, ‘stars’ falling to the earth|

 The first seal is the most difficult to interpret.
-The rider is a look-alike of Christ riding on a white horse in Rev 19:11.
-Since his weapon of war is a bow rather than the two-edged sword of God’s word (Heb 4:12, Eph 6:17, Rev 2:12, 19:15), he is a false Christ.
+The rider is a look-alike of Christ riding on a white horse in Rev 19:11, at the end of the period encompassed by the seals.
+His weapon of war is a bow rather than the two-edged sword of the word of God (Heb 4:12, Eph 6:17, Rev 2:12, 19:15); he is a false Christ, for the true Christ has already conquered (5:4).
 But what historical figure corresponds to such a person, if indeed only one person is signified?

 One possibility is that the vision refers to certain Popes.
 Examples go back further, but between 1796 and 1870, when the Papal States were subsumed into the new state of Italy, the papacy conducted no fewer than six military campaigns in an effort to increase its power.
 The story is told in The Pope’s Soldiers: A Military History of the Modern Vatican by David Alvarez (2011).
 According to Catholic doctrine, the Pope is the ‘visible head of the Church on earth, acting for and in the place of Christ’, with ‘full, supreme, and universal power over the whole Church’.
 However, Jesus warned, “Many will come in my name, saying ‘I am the Christ,’ and ‘The time is near’.”
 This suggests false teachers claiming to be incarnations of Christ, which goes further than what any Pope has claimed.